kellystone4/reverseEngineeringCode/README.md

 </u>
 </center>

 ### My goal for this assignment was to reverse engineer the code provided.
-I explained 'every' file and it's purpose in as fine as detail as possible.
+Within each file, I described code line by line.
+Each file and folder has a specific purpose, and all work together to make the application work.
 I included the routes for files dependant on other files.
 At the end of the tutorial, there are instructions for how you can add changes to the project.

 <br>